Gissela25/gcp4/README.md

-# My GKE Website Project
+# capstone project Group 4
 This project demonstrates deploying a website using a Docker image, Google Cloud Artifact Registry, and Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP).

 ##Technology Stack: